All Episodes

 Others complain the ads could be offensive to the poor and the homeless who can't afford to buy cookies.

-They can't afford cookies, I guarantee you they can't afford to ride an EMTA.
+I guarantee they can't afford to ride on the MTA.

-So obviously hanging around the bus shelter, the bus, the bus stop for shelter or what have you.
+So obviously hanging around the bus shelter, the bus stop for shelter or what have you.

-But we can't we can't try to beautify in some small crazy way anyway, strips that smell like cookies.
+But we can't try to beautify in some small crazy way anyway, strips that smell like cookies.

-What with wind and I mean it's not really an enclosed space that probably works.
+I mean, it's not really an enclosed space.

-But no, we can't do this because the poor and homeless uh would be offended.
+But no, we can't do this because the poor and homeless would be offended.

-Uh also the as I mentioned, the scent sensitive people are imperiled by this.
+Also, as I mentioned, the scent-sensitive people are imperiled by this.

 So, I mean, it's wacko time out there.

-And then this, as I've been referencing earlier in the program, some of Hollywood's most successful women share an unexpected byproduct of success.
+And then this, as I've been referencing earlier in the program, some of Hollywood's most successful women share an unexpected byproduct of success, hairy armpits.

-That was one of the lighter messages brought home yesterday, the star-studded breakfast, hosted by the Hollywood Reporter in conjunction with the publication of its 15th annual Women in Entertainment Power 100 list.
+That was one of the lighter messages brought home yesterday at a star-studded breakfast, hosted by the Hollywood Reporter in conjunction with the publication of its 15th annual Women in Entertainment Power 100 list.

-I still have one-week-old growth, quipped fellow World Trade Center star Maggie Gyllenhaal, another keynote speaker who, like Bello, earned accolades for her role in the Oliver Stone-directed drama about the September 11th attacks.
+I still have one week-old growth quipped fellow World Trade Center star Maggie Gillenhall, another keynote speaker who, like Bellow, earned accolades for her role in the Oliver Stone-directed drama about the September 11th attacks.

 We can't make bus stops in San Francisco smell nice because it'll offend the homeless who can't afford to go out and buy cookies.